TeamPhoneix/.github/profile/README.md

-No affiliation with FSB or CCP
+No affiliation with the FSB nor CCP